greenhornet79/strava-ride-details/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Added link to settings page on Plugins page
+* Added instructions for plugin setup on settings page

 = 1.2 =
-* Plugin updated to use version 3 of the Strava API.
+* Updated to use version 3 of the Strava API.
 * Added settings page
 * Added authentication with Strava via OAuth.
 * Added ability to choose either English or Metric display units in settings.